scipy/scipy_doctest/README.md

   functionality, and uses an AST-based analysis to parse code examples out of docstrings.

 - `NumPy` and `SciPy` were using modified doctesting in their `refguide-check` utilities.
-  These utilities are tightly coupled to their libraries, and have been reported to be not easy to reason about, work with, and extend to other projects.
+  These utilities were tightly coupled to their libraries, and have been reported to be not easy to reason about, work with, and extend to other projects.

   This project is mainly the core functionality of the modified `refguide-check` doctesting, extracted to a separate package.
-  We believe having it separate simplifies both addressing the needs of these two packages, and potential adoption by other projects.
+We believe having it separate simplifies both addressing the needs of these two packages, and adoption by other projects.

-### Bug reports, feature requests and contributions
+## Bug reports, feature requests and contributions

 This package is work in progress.
 Contributions are most welcome!
 Please don't hesitate to open an issue in the tracker or send a pull request.